• Skip to primary navigation

 Instructions

-• Melt the chocolate either in a microwave or over a pan of simmering water.
-Whisk the eggs in a separate bowl.
+• Melt 100 g Chocolate either in a microwave or over a pan of simmering water.
+Whisk 2 Eggs in a separate bowl.

 • Grease and line a 20cm (8 inch) tray.
 Pour the batter into the tin and smooth over the top.

-• Bake in the preheated oven for 35 minutes.
+• Bake for 35 minutes.
 Once cooked leave in the tin to cool for 20 minutes.

 • Cut into triangles and decorate like Christmas trees.
-Use icing for tinsel, chocolate sticks for the trunk and sugar balls and stars for decorations.
+Use icing for tinsel, 5 Matchmaker chocolate sticks for the trunk and Sugar decorations for baubles and stars.

 • It is best to use eggs at room temperature for these brownies.
 Adding cold eggs to the batter can sometimes make the softened butter and chocolate hard again, and this can sometimes affect the texture of the finished brownies.